TSummersLab/SMART_matlab/README.md

 ## Package Organization
 The folders of the repository are:
 * Calibration images
-  * Contains folders with the calibration data (.mat data file and pictures used for calibrating the camera)
+  * Contains folders with the calibration data (.mat data file and pictures used for calibrating the camera).
 * CVX
   * While the folder does not come with the repository, it will be added in the [Getting Started](#getting-started) section.
-  * Contains the files necessary to use the CVX tool
+  * Contains the files necessary to use the CVX tool.
 * EKF
-  * Contains MATLAB scripts for the extended Kalman filter
+  * Contains MATLAB scripts for the extended Kalman filter.
 * Formation Control
   * Contains MATLAB scripts and functions to determine the control signal when using a distributed formation control algorithm.
   * This file is not necessary for the package.
-It is one application that uses the package and serves as an example to show how the package can be used.
+It is one application that uses the package and serves as an example to show how the package. can be used.
 * Helpers
   * The folder contains the MATLAB functions and scripts used by the scripts that runs the package.
 * Sphero